FIVE JEWELS OF WISDOM

 minutes last thing at night.
 Settle yourself comfortably with your eyes closed,

-attitude by visualising the ones you love most and capturing the quality or
+cultivating a loving attitude by visualising the ones you love most and

-feeling of love.
-Then, gradually expand that feeling to include all the people
+capturing the quality or feeling of love.
+Then, gradually expand that feeling

-you know, even those you dislike and those who dislike you.
-Feed this feeling
+to include all the people you know, even those you dislike and those who

-with all the moments you have known or given love.
-Then, slowly extend this
+dislike you.
+Feed this feeling with all the moments you have known or given

-loving feeling to include the human race and the natural world.
-Finally, summon
+love.
+Then, slowly extend this loving feeling to include the human race and the

-all the love you can until your love is absorbed within the greater love of
+natural world.
+Finally, summon all the love you can until your love is absorbed

 Do this in the morning and last thing each night.
 If you persist for a